-- Spasticity, contractions or tightness of the muscles (usually in the legs)
+- Spasticity, contractions, or tightness of the muscles (usually in the legs)

 - Impaired vision and lack of eye control

-Clinical seizures are also a common symptom of PVL in some babies with more severe injury.
+Clinical seizures are also a common symptom of PVL in some babies with more severe injuries.
 Almost all of these common PVL symptoms happen to be common symptoms of other birth injuries which can make differential diagnosis hard.

 The unfortunate reality is that there is currently no effective treatment available for PVL.
 Once the damage occurs, the decayed white matter in the brain will never regenerate and cannot be repaired or restored.
-Although PVL is a permanent injury, careful monitoring and effective management of the condition can help limit its long term effect and symptoms.
+Although PVL is a permanent injury, careful monitoring and effective management of the condition can help limit its long term effects and symptoms.
 Rehabilitative physical therapy and occupational therapy are typically utilized to help manage PVL.
 Medications can also be prescribed to address certain physical symptoms such as seizures.

-PVL is not a progressive condition so its symptoms do not gradually worsen a child gets older.
+PVL is not a progressive condition so its symptoms do not gradually worsen as the child gets older.
 The damage to the white matter occurs during brain development and does not continue to expand after birth.
 Although not progressive, the physical symptoms of PVL usually become more and more noticeable as the child ages.PVL vs. White Matter Disease

-White matter disease is medical condition in adults caused by deterioration of white matter in the brain over time.
-White matter disease differs from PVL in that it occurs in certain adults not babies.
-White matter serves as a protective coating for the nerve fiber network that connects spinal cord and the brain.
+White matter disease is a medical condition in adults caused by the deterioration of white matter in the brain over time.
+White matter disease differs from PVL in that it occurs in certain adults, not babies.
+White matter serves as a protective coating for the nerve fiber network that connects the spinal cord and the brain.
 These nerve pathways are important because the brain uses them to transmit impulse signals through the spine to control body movement.
 White matter is comprised largely of a white fatty substance called myelin.
 White matter disease happens when the myelin in the white matter breaks down and decays away leaving nerve fibers exposed which causes interruption of the signals from the brain to the body.